-- Leak Detection.
-You are now able to receive a text or email alert if we detect usage that may indicate you have a leak. - Control Your Water Usage.
-Using the customer portal, you can set a custom water consumption threshold and receive an alert via text or email when the system projects your current usage will exceed your configured threshold setting. - Efficiency Benchmarking.
+- Leak detection.
+You can now receive a text or email alert if we detect usage that may indicate you have a leak. - Control of water usage.
+Using the customer portal, you can set a custom water consumption threshold and receive an alert via text or email when the system projects your current usage will exceed your configured threshold setting. - Efficiency benchmarking.
 Find out how your water usage compares to similar accounts using highly customizable benchmarks for both residential and commercial accounts.

-More than 60 percent of our customers have registered on the smart meter web portal and are now enjoying the benefits of timely monitoring and control of their water usage, leak detection alerts, and saving water and money.
-For questions and portal registration, call customer service at (855) 785-4021.
-To view your account online, visit www.lakewoodcity.org/UtilityBill.
+More than 63 percent of our customers have registered on the smart meter web portal to date and enjoy the benefits of timely monitoring, review, and control of their water usage.
+They've received leak detection alerts and saved water and money.
+For questions and portal registration, call customer service at (855) 785-4021 or visit lakewoodcity.org/UtilityBill to view your account online.